c3lang/c3docs-old/docs/macros.md

 Script languages, and also upcoming languages like *Jai*, usually have unbounded top level evaluation.
-The flexibility of this style of meta programming has a trade off in making the code more challenging to understand.
+The flexibility of this style of meta programming has a trade-off in making the code more challenging to understand.

 In C3, top level compile time evaluation is limited to `@if` attributes to conditionally enable or disable declarations.
 This makes the code easier to read, but at the cost of expressive power.